benfrick/docs-portfolio/src/doc/commerce/customization/use-customization.md

 The Builder is a JavaScript bundle that is your main interface with CXP.
 It does the following:

-- **UX**: Returns a fully-styled UX for customizing products (see also ["Headless" option]()
+- **UX**: Returns a fully-styled UX for customizing products (see also ["Headless" option]())
 - **Data API**: Allows you to interact with product build data and CXP REST APIs

 ### REST APIs

 CXP provides REST APIs to facilitate gather and storing customization data.
+You can call these APIs rather than using the Data API, if you choose.

 - Customization Availability
 - Save Designs (?)

 ## Quick-Start: Running the Builder

 Just want to demo the Builder on your local?
-Read this section first, otherwise skip to the [Introduction](#introduction).
+Read this section first, otherwise skip to [Show Customizable Products](#show-customizable-products).

 ### Step 1: Install Prerequisites